egpivo/egpivo.github.io/_posts/2017-06-10-string_manipulation_using_backreference_wiht_stringr_and_rebus.md

 ![plot of chunk unnamed-chunk-8]({{ site.url }}/assets/string_manipulation_using_backreference_wiht_stringr_and_rebus/unnamed-chunk-8-1.png)

 #### Test out the replacement
-Then, we apply `str_replace_all` to replace the pattern with some words including '愛' and a unicode around it.
+Then, we apply `str_replace_all` to replace the pattern with some words including '愛' and a unicode, ♡, around it.

 ~~~r